ayaz345/newbspguy/README.md

 # bspguy
 A tool for view and edit GoldSrc maps, and merging Sven Co-op maps without decompiling.

+This fork support multiple bsp formats: BSP2,2PSB,29,bsp30ex,broken clipnodes.

 # Usage
-To launch the 3D editor, drag and drop a .bsp file onto the executable, or "Open with" bspguy, or run `bspguy` without args.
+To launch the 3D editor, drag and drop a .bsp file onto the executable/window, or "Open with" bspguy, or run `bspguy` without args.

 See the [wiki](https://github.com/wootguy/bspguy/wiki) for tutorials.